Kay Ulanday Barrett

-Kay Ulanday Barrett is a published poet, performer, educator, food writer, cultural strategist, and transgender, gender non-conforming, and disability advocate based in New York and New Jersey.
-Their work has been showcased nationally and internationally.
+Kay Ulanday Barrett is an American poet, performer, educator, food writer, cultural strategist, and disability advocate based in New York and New Jersey.
 Their second book, More Than Organs (Sibling Rivalry Press, 2020) received a 2021 Stonewall Honor Book Award by the American Library Association and was a 2021 Lambda Literary Award for Transgender Literature Finalist.
 They are a 2020 James Baldwin Fellowship recipient, a three-time Pushcart Prize nominee, and a two-time Best of the Net nominee.
 Barrett's writing and performance centers on the experience of queer, transgender, people of color, mixed race people, Asian, and Filipino/a/x community.
-The focus of their artistic work navigates multiple systems of oppression in the context of the U.S.
+The focus of their artistic work navigates multiple systems of oppression in the context of the United States.

 Early life and education

 Ulanday Barrett was born in Mackinaw City, Michigan and grew up in a low-income and working class household.
-Their father was a merchant marine and their mother was a migrant domestic worker.
-Barrett identifies as mixed race - Filipinx and white American.
+Their father was a merchant marine and their mother was a Filipina migrant domestic worker.
 Barrett began writing and poetry as a task to help their mother during her shifts cleaning motel rooms and other people's homes.
 After their parents' divorce, Barrett moved with their mother to Chicago, where they lived in the Albany Park and Logan Square neighborhoods.
-Kay attended undergraduate studies at DePaul University and studied Women's & Gender Studies along with Political Science with a minor in English.
+Barrett attended Lane Tech High School.
+They attended undergraduate studies at DePaul University and studied Women's & Gender Studies along with Political Science with a minor in English.
 Barrett's early work is informed by the 1990s spoken word, community theater, hip-hop, and slam poetry movements that arose in Chicago among marginalized communities of that time.
 They frequented open-mics, poetry slams, and community theatre spaces as well as organized in POC and migrant solidarity networks as a means to create queer and people of color community.